Home About & Contact

 The Hunter Museum of American Art surprised me in a good way, starting with the outside of the building.

 I had to do a double take when I walked by this life-like wax sculpture pictured above.
-The detail was even more impressive when looking up-close, especially the aging of her hands.
+The detail was even more impressive when looking up close, especially the aging of her hands.

 From various exhibit rooms in the museum, you’ll see scenic views of the Tennessee River.

-The museum is also a very popular venue for weddings and special events because of its prime location and views.
+The museum is also a popular venue for weddings and special events because of its prime location and views.

 Take a Walk on the Walnut Street Bridge